codeface-io/SwiftObserver/README.md

 class Dog: Observer {
    deinit {
-      stopObserving() // stops ALL observations this dog is doing }
+      stopObserving() // stops ALL observations this Dog is doing }
 }
 ~~~